AmyOlex/Chrono/README.md

 * *context:* All words within a 3-word window are identified as features and set to "1" if that word is present.
 Prior to identifying these features, all words were lowercased with punctuation removed.
 The 3-word window includes crossing sentence boundaries before and/or after the target word.

 ##### Training Data
 Prior to training the machine learning classifiers a training data set had to be compiled.
 A python script (createMLTrainingMatrix.py) was written to identify all gold standard annotated periods or calendar-intervals from the 78 gold standard anafora XML files provided by the task moderator.
 The text phrase, start and end spans, and entity type were identified and written to a tab-delimited text file for import by the machine learning algorithms for training.
+For the final evaluation, only 67 of the 78 gold standard files were used to create the training dataset for machine leanring training.
+The remaining 11 files were utilized as the test data set and not included in the training data.

 ##### Machine Learning Algorithms
 Three different machine learning models were implemented to classify periods versus calendar-intervals using the features described above for training.